 I have a question for the good people at the American Gem Society… How many of your upstanding AGS Member Jewelry Stores offer a 10 to 30 Day, Full Refund, Return Policy?
 Please do not choke on the answer, just pretend that it is a rhetorical question, and move on; everybody will most likely forget that I posed the question in a moment or two if we simply ignore it… Can you hear the crickets chirping?

 “Consumers should shop with a credentialed, professional jeweler, who is a member of an organization with a strict code of business ethics, such as AGS.
 By shopping with a jeweler who knows and understands all gems and metals, consumers will feel less stressed and more confident with their purchase.”

-While it is the apparent hope of the American Gem Society that consumers who shop at AGS Member Stores, such as Tiffany & Co., will “feel less stress and more confident with their purchase” the truth is that I had to fight the urge not to bang my head repeatedly against the Faux Marble Pillars located just outside the front door, when I Secret Shopped Tiffany and Company; and I dare to suggest that the American Gem Society considers Tiffany & Co., to be “a credentialed, professional jeweler” since they happen to be one of their oldest, and most honored members.
+While it is the apparent hope of the American Gem Society that consumers who shop at AGS Member Stores, such as Tiffany & Co., will “feel less stress and more confidence with their purchase” the truth is that I had to fight the urge not to bang my head repeatedly against the Faux Marble Pillars located just outside the front door when I Secret Shopped Tiffany and Company; and I dare to suggest that the American Gem Society considers Tiffany & Co., to be “a credentialed, professional jeweler” since they happen to be one of their oldest, and most honored members.